Our Commitment to the Community At-Large

-Many of our attorneys also serve as directors of non-profit organizations that are focused on community service and outreach.
+Many of our attorneys also serve in leadership positions of non-profit organizations that are focused on community service and outreach.
 For example:

 - Partner Benjamin B. Klubes is a long-standing member of the Board of Directors of the Washington Lawyers Committee for Civil Rights and Urban Affairs, which represents individuals and groups with discrimination claims in a broad range of civil rights cases.

 - Partner Jeremiah S. Buckley serves on the Board of Directors of the The Youth Leadership Foundation (YLF), a nonprofit organization that serves disadvantaged youth from Washington D.C.’s inner city by boosting academic performance while developing their character.
 YLF operates two supplemental educational programs for Washington area minority students, the Tenley Achievement Program for boys and the Program for Academic and Leadership Skills for girls.

 - Partner Andrew L. Sandler serves on the National Board of Directors of the Cancer Support Community.